 In this response to Kubota and Levine (2015), we will first show, in section 2, that these authors' characterization of the HPSG-based theories is inaccurate and that the HPSG-based theory proposed in Yatabe (2001) and modified in Yatabe (2012) does not have the problems that Kubota and Levine claim it does.
 We will next propose, in section 3, a theory of respectively readings that is compatible with the HPSG-based theory of non-constituent coordination, so as to ensure that the theory has the same empirical coverage as Kubota and Levine's.
-We will note at that point that Kubota and Levine's theory of respectively interpretation has some empirical inadequacies and that their account of the internal readings of symmetric and summative predicates is invalidated by those inadequacies.
+We will note at that point that Kubota and Levine's theory of respectively interpretation has some empirical inadequacies and that, as a consequence, their account of the internal readings of symmetrical and summative predicates cannot be maintained in its simple form.
 In section 4, we will discuss in what ways the particular HPSG-based theory we advocate is superior to the theory proposed in Beavers and Sag (2004).
-And in section 5, we will argue that there are empirical reasons to prefer this HPSG-based theory over Kubota and Levine's, even disregarding the inadequacies of their account of respectively interpretation.
+And in section 5, we will point out some potential problems with Kubota and Levine's theory.